 Israel parliament speaker shuts Knesset, enraging opposition

-JERUSALEM (AP) — Israel's Knesset speaker Wednesday abruptly adjourned all parliamentary meetings until next week, apparently a response to the new coronavirus.
-The move, however, also pushed back the formation of committees that would discuss bills seeking Prime Minister Benjamin Netanyahu’s ouster.
+JERUSALEM (AP) — Israel's Knesset speaker Wednesday abruptly adjourned all parliamentary meetings until next week, apparently a response to the new coronavirus, in a move that froze opposition efforts to discuss bills seeking Prime Minister Benjamin Netanyahu’s ouster.

 “We must not let this crisis, as serious as it is, harm our democratic system,” President Reuven Rivlin said, as he implored Parliament Speaker Yuli Edelstein to ensure parliamentary activity.
 “We must do everything to deal with the crisis, being careful not to grievously harm our democratic system.”